singhritesh85/AWS-to-Azure-Connection-using-Site2Site-and-transitgateway/README.md

 Subnet IPv4 Address Space(CIDR): 172.21.1.0/24

-Create three Azure VMs in these three created subnets
+Create three Azure VMs (named as VM1, VM2 and VM3) in these three created subnets
 ```
 3. Create a VPN Gateway using VNet1
 ```